Green blog banner with money and graduation cap with caption "Why Tutors Are So Expensive"

 Why Are Tutors So Expensive?

-As a tutor, there is one question I hear a hell of a lot: tutoring sessions are too expensive!
+As a tutor, there is one statement I hear a hell of a lot: tutoring sessions are too expensive!

 Believe me, I know.
 The price of tutoring at this point is just pushing out so many parents who would love to get extra help for their children.
 It makes sense why they would ask the question.
 I know I would!
 Even if I could afford the sessions, I’d grumble about it.
 Who wouldn’t?